etmch5341/Hypernet/README.md

-# Hypernet — Hyperloop route optimization for the Texas Triangle
+# Texas HyperNet — Hyperloop route optimization using A* for the Texas Triangle

 Overview
 --------